Create ortho mapping products using the custom wizard

 Number of Columns to Skip

-The number of horizontal pixels to skip between the samples used to calculate statistics.
+The number of horizontal pixels that will be skipped between the samples used to calculate statistics.
 The value must be greater than zero and less than the number of columns in the raster.
 The default is 1.

 Number of Rows to Skip

-The number of vertical pixels to skip between the samples used to calculate statistics.
+The number of vertical pixels that will be skipped between the samples used to calculate statistics.
 The value must be greater than zero and less than or equal to the number of rows in the raster.
 The default is 1.

 Seamline Settings page